 2.)
-Why write a novel?
 Because you have something you want to say

 You may write because you feel a strong sense of having something to say.
 This may be in the form of self-expression of a feeling where writing about it gives you some relief.
 In other instances you may want to write to share an important idea, a revelation you’ve made about how humans or society function, a profound realization about life, a strong belief you have or something you think will inspire others to feel better, to become better people or to help make the world a better place.

 3.)
-Why write a novel?
 Because you want to be the catalyst that brings the joy of reading to others through your book

 I think it would be fair to say that most writers and wannabe authors would list reading as one of their hobbies because books have been a source of enjoyment and inspiration for them in the past.
 Some people can become inspired from reading a good book just because it makes them want to be able to stir in others those wonderful feelings they experienced while reading.

 4.)
-Why write a novel?
 Because having control over a fictional world can feel empowering

 In life, many of us can go through times when we feel vulnerable, powerless or like we lack control over our lives.
 By writing a world where you essentially play god, it can give a great sense of empowerment.
 The fun thing is that even if you feel empowered from writing a piece of fiction, according to the Law of Attraction, the longer you spend focused on an activity which makes you feel empowered, the more likely you are to bring that feeling into other aspects of your real life too.

 5.)
-Why write a novel?
 For the pure challenge and its achievement